-Gaitway High School exists for high school students who thrive best in a non-traditional environment with support from caring, experienced professionals.
-Gaitway High School offers connection to the natural environment, the opportunity to experience a relationship with horses and the setting to allow experimental application of classroom theory.
-Gaitway High School is devoted to each student's personal success.
+Gaitway High School exists for high school students who excel best in a non-traditional environment with support from caring, experienced professionals.
+Gaitway High School offers an equine connection to the natural environment, the opportunity to experience a relationship with horses, and the environment to allow experimental application of classroom theory.
+Gaitway High School is devoted to each student's individual success.